cathalobrien/aifs-fw-bw/README.md

 ## Improvements
 * Remove requirement for dummy dataset and graph inputs
 ## bugs
-* Cant init proc group with torchrun on Atos
 * Correctness checking with a cloned compiled model passes.
 With a different model from the same config or an uncompiled clone it fails.
 *~~Increased mem pressure when making two models from the same config than when I clone a model~~ mercurial OOMs while checking correctness
 * Increased mem pressure while checking correctness after I merged correctness checking and torchrun/multi-config commits